aviyadav/FPJ/FPforJavaDevs-code-examples/README.markdown

 To build and run the examples, all you need is a recent of version of the Java SDK installed and set up on your system `PATH`.
 Required third-party libraries are in the `lib` directory.

 To build the examples and run the tests, open a terminal window and change to the `code-examples` directory.
 Then run the `make` command.
 This builds the default `all` target, which depends the `compile` and `tests` targets.
 You'll see output for the test runs, ending in `OK` if they were successful.

-## Feedback ##

-I welcome feedback on the examples (and the book for that matter).
-You can post comments, corrections, etc. on the [O'Reilly forum](http://forums.oreilly.com/).
-The book's web site will provide access to the forum, too: [http://oreilly.com/catalog/9781449311032/](http://oreilly.com/catalog/9781449311032/).